COMING 2025

 I struggled with my fathers erratic parenting; his new age lifestyle, unconventional diets and repeated absences.
 Continuously sending us away to relatives fueled a profound sense of distrust that permeated my life, and I was often separated from my siblings and left in the home of my sexually abusive uncle.

 At 13, faced with homelessness and survival on the violent streets of Denver, I chose independence over a family life steeped in trauma.
-Alone, I had to learn to navigate the complexities of sexual abuse, crime, prostitution and teenage motherhood, while I searched for a place to belong.
+Alone, I had to learn to navigate the complexities of sexual abuse, crime, and teenage motherhood, while I searched for a place to belong.
 With only five years of education between elementary and middle school, I faced extraordinary odds.

 Throughout my journey I describe the visceral sense of a spiritual presence that showed up in startling, profound, life-changing ways throughout my life when I was at my lowest, eventually guiding me off the streets.